jotaefe0/Data-Science-Project/README.md

 #  Development

 The data is scrapped from mercadolibre argentina.
-33951 rows of thata were scrapped this incuded:
+33951 rows of data were scrapped.
+This incudes:
 ['brand', 'model', 'colour', 'fuel', 'doors', 'engine', 'location','price', 'year', 'transmision', 'km', 'type', 'url']

 In the Data Analysys notebook further information of the findings can be viewed.